GoogleCloudPlatform/professional-services/tools/gsuite-grant-analyzer/README.md

 | User2@example.com | ClientId3 | Scope4 |
 ```

 Below are some samples of possible queries on this schema.
-By custimizing the
+By customizing the
 queries, it is possible to perform the desired analysis on users, apps and
 scopes.